vlad17/runlmc/README.md

 0. Benchmark/evaluate reconstruction error for K (on various example kernels)
 0. Benchmark/evaluate reconstruction error for log likelihood
 0. Write "PURJ" paper - proofs and evidence of reconstruction error being tolerable. - log det algo - what's the bound?
+0. create an LMC test for checking a no-covariance multioutput case detected (requires rank-2 kernel to learn the identity matrix as its coregionalization).
+Similarly for a with-covariance.
+Both cases should be 2-output, single kernel, non-noisy.
 0. Model learning
     * derivative-free opt first;
     * numerical derivative opt;
     * derivatives (implement det grad derivative; SLFM derivatives)
 0. Numerical derivation class (use MAT321 method)
 0. Add tests to verify gradient (for a particular model, with and without prior)
+0. Beat GPy; iterate for speed.
 0. SLFM approach (new algorithm paper)
    0. How to take determinant?
 Derivatives?
    0. Re-prove (legitimately); start by showing wilson SKI m^(-3) conv (in multioutput case), then prove SLFM for 1 input dim, rank 1